-Training and development of staff will continue to be prioritised in order to remain competitive in the market and be prepared to turn any prevailing market conditions into opportunities for business growth and sustainability.
+Training and development of staff will continue to be prioritised to remain competitive in the market and be prepared to turn any prevailing market conditions into opportunities for business growth and sustainability.

-The Group's profit before tax for the financial year 2017 increased 12% as compared to the last financial year (excluding fair value gain and gain from transfer to investment properties).
+The Group's profit before tax for the financial year 2018 increased 27% as compared to the last financial year (excluding fair value gain of investment properties recognised in the last financial vear).

-The increases in both revenue and profit before tax were mainly contributed by higher sales of industrial, residential and commercial properties.
+The increases in both revenue and profit before tax were mainly contributed by higher property sales compounded by change in sales mix with higher proportion of industrial properties that have a higher margin.